ced1011/HR-Goat/server/README.md

-# HR Portal Backend Server
+# HRGoat Backend Server

-This is a Node.js Express server that acts as a backend for the HR Portal application.
+This is a Node.js Express server that acts as a backend for the HRGoat application.
 It handles the database operations and provides APIs for the frontend to communicate with the MySQL database.

 ## Setup